CS5008Fall2025/homework-speed-comparison-Ashx-xhsA/Report.md

 1. What is the most surprising result from the data?
 Why is it surprising?

+   > The most surprising result in the data is that LinkedList Add is slower than SortedVector Add.
+Intuitively, modifying pointers should be faster than moving elements within an array.

 2. What data structure is the fast at adding elements (sorted)?
 Why do you think that is?

+   > BST.
+The insertion complexity of BST is logarithmic.

 3. What data structure is the fastest at removing elements (sorted)?
 Why do you think that is?

+   > BSTs are the fastest at deleting elements.
+Due to the unique tree structure of BSTs, they can quickly locate the element to be deleted without traversing preceding elements.

 4. What data structure is the fastest at searching?
 Why do you think that is?

+   > SortedVector is the fastest for searching.
+Both it and BST search have logarithmic time complexity, but experimental results show that SortedVector is faster.

 5. What data structure is the fastest for adding elements to the front?
 Why do you think that is?

+   > LinkedList.
+Because a LinkedList only needs to add one node and adjust one pointer to complete the add front operation.

 6. What data structure is the fastest for adding elements to the back?
 Why do you think that is?

+   > LinkedList.
+Similar to the add front operation, adding to the end of a LinkedList also requires only a single operation.
+While this is also O(1) for a vector, the vector may occasionally trigger a resizing operation.

 7. What data structure is the fastest for removing elements from the front?
 Why do you think that is?

+   > LinkedList.
+The same pattern applies as with front insertion.
+LinkedList front deletion is O(1) — it simply updates the head pointer to the next and removes the old head node.

 8. What data structure is the fastest for removing elements from the back?
 Why do you think that is?

+   > Doubly linked list.
+Its principle is identical to removing elements from the front in a linked list.

 ### Deeper Thinking